nikhxxt/algo-visualizer/README.md

 1. Open the application in your browser.
 2. Click **Generate New Array** to create a random array.
 3. Click **Bubble Sort** to start the visualization.
-4. Watch the bars rearrange as the algorithm compares and swaps elements.
+4. Observe the bars as elements are compared and swapped.
-5. Generate a new array and run the visualization again.
+5. Generate a new array to run another visualization.

 ---